 Motion made, and Question proposed,

-That Mhairi Black, Andrew Bowie, Deidre Brock, Wendy Chamberlain, Alberto Costa, Jon Cruddas, David Duguid, Sally-Ann Hart, John Lamont and Liz Twist be members of the Scottish Affairs Committee.—(Bill Wiggin, on behalf of the Selection Committee.)
+That Mhairi Black, Andrew Bowie, Deidre Brock, Wendy Chamberlain, Alberto Costa, Jon Cruddas, David Duguid, Sally-Ann Hart, John Lamont and Liz Twist be members of the Scottish Affairs Committee.—(Bill Wiggin, on behalf of the Committee of Selection.)

 May I start by thanking the hon.
-Member for North Herefordshire (Bill Wiggin) for moving the motion and congratulate him on his reappointment to the Selection Committee?
+Member for North Herefordshire (Bill Wiggin) for moving the motion and congratulate him on his reappointment to the Committee of Selection?
 I had the privilege of serving with him for a couple of years, but that has now fallen to my hon.
 Friend the Member for Midlothian (Owen Thompson).
 I wish them all the very best.

 There is a little time for a short debate on the appointment of the Scottish Affairs Committee, and we could not let this opportunity pass by without noting the concern and disappointment that many of us on the Opposition Benches share about its proposed composition.
 Given that the voice of the north has just been heard in such great style in the debate on the revival of the High Speed 2 motion, I would have thought that the Government would want to make northern parts more visible and audible in the House, but that does not seem to be the way of it.